jedzej/tietopythontraining-basic/course/lesson_04_unit_testing/README.md

 ### practice projects

+1. Modify (The Collatz Sequence) so that it's main function takes an argument and return list with all numbers.
-1. Write unittest.TestCase tests (2-3) for (The Collatz Sequence) function.
+Write unittest.TestCase tests (2-3) for it.
-Define test data for tests in setUp method.
+(Optional) Replace input() function for tests basing on https://gist.github.com/kuszcjan/fcb89621191e28dad6f8263f1960e5c8

 2. Write test suite with 3 tests for distance function (The length of the segment) using py.test module